 Influenza vaccine is available in two types.
 Inactivated (killed) flu vaccine, given as a shot, has been used in the U.S. for many years.
 A live, weakened vaccine, FluMist, was licensed in 2003.
 It is sprayed into the nostrils.
-It is available for people 5-49 years of age.
+It is available for persons age 5-49 years of age.
 Influenza viruses change often.
 Therefore, influenza vaccine is updated every year.
-Protection develops in about 2 weeks after getting the shot and may last up to a year.
-The best time to get the vaccine is in October or November.
-Contact your local health department or physician for more details on cost and availability of the vaccine.
+Protection develops in about two weeks after getting the shot and may last up to a year.
+The best time to get the vaccine is in

+October or November.
+Contact your local health department or physician for more details on cost and time vaccine will be available.